ANSSI-FR/MLA/README.md

 * `mla`: the Rust library implementing MLA reader and writer
 * `mlar`: a Rust utility wrapping `mla` for common actions (create, list, extract, ...)
-* `curve25519-parser`: a Rust library for parsing DER/PEM public and private Ed25519 keys and X25519 keys (as made by `openssl`)
 * `mla-fuzz-afl` : a Rust utility to fuzz `mla`
 * `bindings` : bindings for other languages
 * `.github`: Continuous Integration needs